If you contemplate using artificial intelligence (AI) in business processes, this article is for you!

 The prevalence of online research, contactless options, hyper-personalization, comparison shopping, and other consumer trends drive more companies to adopt AI to streamline the purchasing journey and customer service.

-Intelligent bots use machine learning algorithms and natural language processing (NLP) to obtain information from customers, understand words and phrases, respond appropriately, and improve over time as they handle more conversations.
+Even simple rule-based chatbots that provide pre-determined answers to specific questions faster than humans save time and resources.
+Intelligent bots use machine learning algorithms and NLP to obtain information from customers, understand words and phrases, respond appropriately, and improve over time as they handle more conversations.

 AI-powered chatbots combine the previous two types.
-They can conduct “sentiment analysis” of customer conversations and remember the context and the users’ preferences.
+They can conduct “sentiment analysis” of customer conversations and remember the context and users’ preferences.

 AI systems can also assist human employees in serving customers, drawing on analytics and using “recommendation engines” of sorts to suggest next-best actions, how to take a conversation with the customer further, or how to present a specific offer.
 AI can also route customer calls not to randomly available representatives but to those best suited to handle a particular customer’s needs.